fiskaltrust/rollout-doc/getting-started/registration.md

 ### Confirm CAPTCHA

 First you have to confirm the captcha by checking the checkbox.
-Sometimes reCAPTCHA will open a new popup where you have to solve a task (e.g. select all images with bycicles) before reCAPTCHA will finish the verification.
+Sometimes reCAPTCHA will open a new popup where you have to solve a task (e.g. select all images with traffic lights) before reCAPTCHA will finish the verification.

 import ReactPlayer from "react-player"